-Good morning, Colorado Springs.
 Here's your local news at a glance for Thursday, the 19th of June.

-- ➤ The annual Western Street Breakfast returned Wednesday morning to Tejon Street in Colorado Springs, filling downtown with the scent of pancakes, eggs, sausage, juice, milk and coffee sold at $5 per plate.
-The event featured therapeutic miniature horses and Pikes Peak Range Riders—bringing thousands together to support local military families and honor Western tradition ahead of the Pikes Peak or Bust Rodeo in July.
-Colorado Springs Gazette
+The annual Western Street Breakfast returned Wednesday morning to Tejon Street in Colorado Springs, filling downtown with the scent of pancakes, eggs, sausage, juice, milk and coffee sold at $5 per plate.

-- ➤ The final unofficial count shows that 81.9% of voters opposed the Karman Line annexation—82,219 ballots were cast—in a Tuesday special election that challenged plans to develop nearly 1,900 acres for 6,500 homes and mixed-use space.
-City officials say the result reflects concerns over water and growth—issues that will be further addressed as the final results are certified on June 27.
-Colorado Springs Gazette
+The final unofficial count shows that 81.9% of voters opposed the Karman Line annexation—82,219 ballots were cast—in a Tuesday special election that challenged plans to develop nearly 1,900 acres for 6,500 homes and mixed-use space.

-- ➤ The Colorado Department of Transportation is planning to open a new Piñon rest area on I-25 near Pueblo County—El Paso County line to serve travelers in the Pikes Peak region after the old stations closed.
-Officials said construction may not start until 2027, and the vacant Piñon and Larkspur rest stops will be demolished.
-Colorado Springs Gazette
+The Colorado Department of Transportation is planning to open a new Piñon rest area on I-25 near Pueblo County—El Paso County line to serve travelers in the Pikes Peak region after the old stations closed.

-- ➤ Colorado lawmakers passed a law that will let the state board of health use vaccine recommendations from key physician groups besides the CDC—aiming to shield local immunization policy from federal changes while the state health department said its guidance remains unchanged.
-Experts said the move will help keep vaccine advice clear and science-based as measles cases rise and public confusion grows.
-Colorado Public Radio
+Colorado lawmakers passed a law that will let the state board of health use vaccine recommendations from key physician groups besides the CDC—aiming to shield local immunization policy from federal changes while the state health department said its guidance remains unchanged.

-- ➤ Visitors planning summer trips to Colorado Springs can camp at Golden Eagle Campground with 12 miles of trails and stocked trout ponds, explore the May Museum’s 7,000 preserved insect collection, drive the 19-mile route to Pikes Peak for scenic views and summit donuts, and enjoy craft beer at Goat Patch Brewing Company—each stop offers a blend of nature, culture and adventure.
-Springs
+Visitors planning summer trips to Colorado Springs can camp at Golden Eagle Campground with 12 miles of trails and stocked trout ponds, explore the May Museum’s 7,000 preserved insect collection, drive the 19-mile route to Pikes Peak for scenic views and summit donuts, and enjoy craft beer at Goat Patch Brewing Company—each stop offers a blend of nature, culture and adventure.

-- ➤ A reporter visited Broadmoor Golf Club’s East Course in May to preview its tough layout ahead of the U.S. Senior Open.
 The tournament will have 156 pros and amateurs competing next week (KKTV reported), and the course is expected to challenge many players.
-11 News

 Ivywild Summer Solstice Sound Bath Concert